 Career Development Programme and Mentorship Programme

-To promote the study of taxation and encourage the pursuit of tax profession, the Taxation Institute of Hong Kong (“The Institute”) is organising the Career Development Programme (“the Programme”) for the second year in 2022.
-The Programme consists of interviews and internship opportunities offered by the employers reviewed and approved by the Institute, which serves as a platform to connect industry professionals and aspiring young adults who would like to pursue a career in tax profession.
+To promote the study of taxation and encourage the pursuit of tax profession, the Taxation Institute of Hong Kong (“The Institute”) is organising the Career Development and Mentorship Programme (“the Programme”) since 2021.
+The Programme consists of interviews, internship and mentorship opportunities offered by employers reviewed and approved by the Institute, which serves as a platform to connect industry professionals and aspiring young adults who would like to pursue a career in tax profession.

 Employers’ (mentors’) eligibility and roles

 All eligible employers are welcomed to participate in the Programme.
 An eligible employer should:

 - be a TIHK Member with not less than 8 years of working experience;